dalsik/dalsik/README.md

 ## 👤 About Me

 - 🎓 Undergraduate student at Human-AI Engineering, Sangmyung University, Seoul
-- 🧪 Research intern at Affective Engineering Lab, Sangmyung University
+- 🧪 Research intern at Immersive Media Design Lab, Sangmyung University
 - 🥽 Passionate about Virtual Reality and Artificial Intelligence
 - 🔗 Interested in combining VR and AI for immersive, intelligent experiences